Interpolation scattering for wave equations with singular potentials and singular data: Introduction

 In the present paper, we develope the method used in \cite{Fe2017} to obtain the global well-posedness, an interpolation scattering and a polynomial stability for wave-type equations \eqref{OKlein}.
 In particular, we employ the Yamazaki-type estimate of the wave group and fixed point arguments to establish the global well-posedness and a scattering results for equation \eqref{OKlein} in the framework of weak-$L^p$ spaces (see Theorem \ref{Global}).
 Then, we use the $L^{l_1}-L^{l_2}$-dispersive estimates of the wave groups to prove the polynomial stability with the initial data in such singular framework (see Theorem \ref{polynomial}).
 Using the stability we improve the decay of scattering behaviour (see Remark \ref{rem}).
 Since, our scattering result is obtained only on the weak-$L^p$ space which does not consists the time weighted factors, we call this scattering-type by the terminology \textit{''interpolation scattering''}.

 The paper is organized as follows.
 In Subsection \ref{S2}, we provide the wave-type equations with singular potentials on $\mathbb{R}^{n}$ and the dispersive estimates in the $L^{p} $-setting.
-In Subsection \ref{S3}, we recall the notion of Lorentz spaces $L^{(p,q)}(\mathbb{R}^n)$ and the dispersive and Yamazaki-type estimates of the wave operators on $L^{(p,q)}(\mathbb{R}^n)$.
-We state and prove the main results consisting the global-in-time well-posedness and interpolation scattering in weak-$L^p$ spaces in Subsection \ref{S31} and polynomial stability in Subsection \ref{S32}.\\
+In Subsection \ref{S3}, we recall the notion of Lorentz spaces $L^{(p,q)}$ on $\mathbb{H}^{n}$ and the dispersive and Yamazaki-type estimates of the wave operators on the $L^{(p,q)}$ spaces.
+We state and prove the main results consisting the global-in-time well-posedness and interpolation scattering in Subsection \ref{S31} and polynomial stability in Subsection \ref{S32}.

-{\bf Acknowledgment.} P.T.
-Xuan was funded by the Postdoctoral Scholarship Programme of Vingroup Innovation Foundation (VINIF), code VINIF.2023.STS.55.